 The current, favourable pricing conditions means that more and more foreigners are turning away from the more established markets and choosing, instead, to purchase property in Turkey.
 As well as the obvious lifestyle benefits, Turkey has much to offer, both socially and culturally – beautiful natural landscape, stunning golden beaches, ancient sites of historical importance, a modern, developed infrastructure, excellent healthcare, superb climate, easy accessibility and so much more – what’s not to like!

-The majority of foreigners buy in just 2 provinces, Istanbul and Antalya, located in the southern Mediterranean region and rightfully labelled the ‘tourism capital’ of Turkey.
+The majority of foreigners buy in just 2 provinces, Istanbul and Antalya, located in the southern Mediterranean region and affectionally referred to as the ‘tourism capital’ of Turkey.
 These two combined have accounted for nearly 80% of all properties purchased by foreigners in the last 5 years.

 The purchase of property by foreigners is not only a ‘lifestyle’ choice – the opportunity to generate rental income and to realise good capital appreciation are now the main priorities for around 30% of all new clients.

 Rental income yields average between 5% – 7% annually and according to the Knight Frank Global House Price Index, property prices increased by 9.8% in 2019 and by a staggering 65% in the 5 year period 2014 – 2018.